lsst-sqre/sqr-086/index.md

 #### Including child entities?

-Many entities in the [Rubin domain](#rubin-domain) described here are natural hierachical.
+Many entities in the [Rubin domain](#rubin-domain) described here are naturally hierachical.
 A data release contains tables, and those tables contain columns.
 It could be useful to include child entities in the response for a parent entity (essentially embedding the collections API for the child entitities in the response for the parent entity).
 If we do this, we should study how other APIs handle pagination in these types of responses.